 If you wish you can cut short on the time spent at the fish market and have a peaceful picnic at the Yoyogi park for lunch.

-To get to the shrine, enter the traditional torii gate and walk up to the shrine.
+To get to the shrine, enter the traditional torii gate and walk up to the Shinto shrine.

 #10 — Shop At Takeshita Street

-After you get some peace of mind at the shrine, head out and into Takeshita street to witness Japan’s youth culture and fashion sense.
-Again, keep an open mind – teens here have a wicked sense of fashion – think ‘high fashion’ style statements – right out of a haute couture Paris fashion week.
+After you get some peace of mind at the shrine, head out and into Takeshita pedestrian shopping street to witness Japan’s youth culture and fashion sense.
+Again, keep an open mind – teens here have a wicked sense of fashion – think ‘high fashion’ style statements – right out of an haute couture Paris fashion week.

 It is again very cosplay-ish and it’s a sight you probably won’t get to see in any other city.